 As a starting point, it is important to remember paper recycling’s five golden rules:

-- Get to know what paper products are recyclable and which are not, or at least learn a basic understanding
+- Get to know what paper products are recyclable and which are not.

 - Separate your recyclables from wet waste.
 Paper items that are wet (used paper plates) or soiled (tissues and disposable nappies) cannot be recycled.